FLEETCOR Technologies (NYSE:FLT) Updates Q3 2021 Earnings Guidance

+FLEETCOR Technologies (NYSE:FLT) last posted its earnings results on Wednesday, August 4th.
+The business services provider reported $3.15 EPS for the quarter, topping the Zacks’ consensus estimate of $2.94 by $0.21.
+FLEETCOR Technologies had a return on equity of 29.53% and a net margin of 31.43%.
+The business had revenue of $667.38 million for the quarter, compared to analysts’ expectations of $637.45 million.
+During the same quarter in the previous year, the firm earned $2.28 earnings per share.
+The business’s revenue was up 27.1% compared to the same quarter last year.
+As a group, equities research analysts expect that FLEETCOR Technologies will post 12.31 earnings per share for the current fiscal year.

-A hedge fund recently raised its stake in FLEETCOR Technologies stock.
-Morgan Stanley grew its position in FLEETCOR Technologies, Inc. (NYSE:FLT) by 55.3% in the 2nd quarter, according to its most recent disclosure with the SEC.
-The fund owned 314,539 shares of the business services provider’s stock after buying an additional 111,943 shares during the period.
-Morgan Stanley owned approximately 0.38% of FLEETCOR Technologies worth $80,542,000 as of its most recent SEC filing.
-83.89% of the stock is currently owned by institutional investors.
+An institutional investor recently raised its position in FLEETCOR Technologies stock.
+Morgan Stanley grew its holdings in shares of FLEETCOR Technologies, Inc. (NYSE:FLT) by 55.3% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 314,539 shares of the business services provider’s stock after purchasing an additional 111,943 shares during the period.
+Morgan Stanley owned approximately 0.38% of FLEETCOR Technologies worth $80,542,000 at the end of the most recent reporting period.
+91.54% of the stock is owned by institutional investors.

 FLEETCOR Technologies, Inc engages in the provision of digital payment solutions that enables businesses to control purchases and make payments.
 It operates through the following geographical segments: North America, International, and Brazil.
 The company was founded by William Boatner Reily III and Ronald F.